 - Victoria station (Line 1): 5 min walk, connects you to Omonoia, Monastiraki, Thissio, Piraeus.

-✨ Why it's worth walking
+Why it is worth walking

 — Kathy